MetaSolutionsAB/entrystore.js/README.md

        //Potentially do something further with the created entry.
     });

-Taken together the example, looks like (full code in trunk/samples/createEntry-build.html and strip the -build to get the version running against the non-built code):
+Taken together the example, looks like (full code in trunk/samples/createEntry.html):

     es.getAuth().login("donald", "donalddonald").then(function() {
        var c = es.getContextById("1");